JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 23 Oct 2021
 -------------
-As the gap between Springframework and JavaEE are kind of signficant and not easy to transfer from one to another.
+As the gap between Springframework and JavaEE are kind of significant and not easy to transfer from one to another.
 Would be a good idea to create a spring-ee project to fill this gap - spring-ee intended to be a standard implementation of JavaEE (JarkatarEE)
 -- More time to spend on this idea - probably can start with rs-api - This is a significant one.